sgibson91/sgibson91.github.io/_posts/blog/2019-10-17-diving-into-leadership.md

 Again, I'm managing the documentation, keeping up with changes we make to the code-base and functionality.
 Similarly, I keep watch over the repo to manage incoming pull requests and merge conflicts and also make a start on the amendments to the BinderHub workshop Diego has compiled.

-My Imposter Syndrome is definitely subsiding as I begin to feel more like I understand the skills of my team and we are all making the best use of our time.
+My Impostor Syndrome is definitely subsiding as I begin to feel more like I understand the skills of my team and we are all making the best use of our time.

 ## Day 3: Document, document, document